-If you cat is throwing up clear liquid, it can be tough to know what to do.
-As a concerned owner, you may wonder what problem-solving strategies are available to you, and when to use them.
+If your cat is throwing up clear liquid, it can be challenging to know what to do.
+As a concerned owner, you may wonder what problem-solving strategies are available and when to use them.

-As an experienced Ragdoll owner, I’ve seen all kinds of cat vomit, and I’ve done a lot of research on how to know when to intervene.
+As an experienced Ragdoll owner, I’ve seen all kinds of cat vomit, and I’ve researched how to know when to intervene.
 Let’s unpack all the information you need to know to keep your kitty safe.

 If your cat vomits clear liquid once, there are several possibilities.
 They may have just drank too much water, they could be vomiting digestive fluid because of a hairball, or it could be something more serious.
 A one-time incident might not be a big deal, but frequent vomiting should always be cause for concern.